-- Forex currency
+- Forex trading

 When it comes to investing money, and especially investing money online, there will most likely always be some sort of fee involved.
 These fees don’t have to break the bank, though, so make sure to explore your options before paying more than you need to.
-When dealing with online brokers in Germany, there are two common fees: order placement costs and securities account fees.
+When dealing with brokers in Germany, there are two common fees: order placement costs and securities account fees.

-Order Placement Costs
+1. Order Placement Costs

-Most investment options such as ETFs or stocks come with an order fee, which is charged by the platform you’re using.
+Most investment options such as ETFs or stocks come with an order fee, which is charged by the broker you’re using.
 This means that the more active you are when it comes to investing, the more you’ll be charged in placement fees.
 Some brokers do offer flat rates, which can be cheaper depending on your activity level.

-Securities Account Fees
+2. Securities Account Fees

-To trade or invest in stocks in Germany, you’re required to open a specific account called a Wertpapoerkonto, or Depot.
+To trade or invest in stocks in Germany, you’re required to open a specific account called a Wertpapierkonto, or Depot.
 This account is similar to a traditional bank account, offering both paid and free versions, depending on what you need.
 If you opt to go with the paid version, there is usually a per year or per month fee associated.